cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/show-balance.md

 # 4. Show balance

-In this chapter, we will implement the method to check the balance of Layer1 and Layer2.
+In this chapter, we will implement the methods to check the balance of Layer1 and Layer2.

+Let's check to see if the deposit we just made was successful!

 ## 4-1.
-Implement to get your balance
+Implement to get your l2 balance

-You can call the `ethers.Wallet` object and `getBalance` method from plasma light client.
+Just call the `getBalance` function of the plasma light client to easily check your balance.

 [Plasma Light Client API reference | getBalance](/API/plasma-light-client.md#getbalance)